antgel/antgel.org/israel-for-the-perplexed.md

 Israel is a global leader in many areas, including science, technology, defence, and innovation.
-Dan Senor's book, [Start-Up Nation](https://www.bookdepository.com/Start-Up-Nation-Dan-Senor/9780446541473) goessome way to explaining how a tiny country surrounded by enemies, has not only survived, but actually thrived.
+Dan Senor's book, [Start-Up Nation](https://www.bookdepository.com/Start-Up-Nation-Dan-Senor/9780446541473) goes some way to explaining how a tiny country surrounded by enemies, has not only survived, but actually thrived.

 Israel also leads in inverse relationship between physical and